sp4ce-cowboy/tp/docs/DeveloperGuide.md

 - Get suggestions for cheaper alternatives to their purchases based on their purchase history
 - Manage multiple financial accounts within UniCa$h
 - Get intelligent autofill suggestions for frequently input commands
+- Export UniCa$h transactions data into a spreadsheet
+- Import transactions from spreadsheet into UniCa$h

 ### Appendix: Effort